ewebdev/homebridge-switchbot-ble/README.md

 **Optional Settings**

 - `scanDuration` - Scan timeout.
 BLE Central must first scan the advertising.
-Default is `1000`(unit: ms).
+Default is `1000` (unit: ms).
 Longer time to ensure device discovery but slower response.
 - `reverseDir` - Set to `true` to exchange the "opened" and "closed" directions of Curtain after calibration.
 Default is `false`.
 So you can swap the directions without recalibration.
-- `moveTime` - Set the actual running time of Curtian, which is also the time to switch from running state to opened/closeed state in the Home APP.
-Default is `2000`(unit: ms).
+- `moveTime` - Set the actual running time of Curtain, which is also the time to switch from running state to opened/closed state in the Home APP.
+Default is `2000` (unit: ms).
+- `scanInterval`
-- `scanInterval` - Scan interval.
-Currently indicates the cycle of updating the temperature and humidity value of Meter.
-Default is `60000`(unit: ms).
+  - For a Meter, sets how frequently to scan in order to retrieve temperature and humidity values.
+Default is `60000` (unit: ms).
+  - For a Curtain, sets how frequently to scan in order to retrieve the curtain position.
+Default is `60000` (unit: ms) when idle.
+- `openCloseThreshold` - Set the threshold before/after which the curtain is reported as fully open/closed to HomeKit.
+Default is `5`, so any position under 5% is reported as fully open and above 95% as fully closed.

 Please note that: